MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-execute-a-rule-on-a-local-computer.md

 - csharp
 ---

-# How to: Execute a Rule on a Local Computer
+# Execute a Rule on a Local Computer

 This example shows how to execute a rule on a local computer by using the [OnLocalMachine](https://msdn.microsoft.com/en-us/library/bb612005\(v=office.15\)) property of the [RuleConditions](https://msdn.microsoft.com/en-us/library/bb610965\(v=office.15\)) object.